wvchallenges/se-challenge-expenses/readme.md

 Mytake:
-Although the app is fairyly simple in its workings, I wanted to use few new funcitons and code in differnt way than i usally do
+Although the app is fairly simple in its working, I wanted to use few new functions and code in different way than I usually do
-I choose a differnt css framework than usual and for the importing part i didn't want to loop a string cuz it felt slow and bit old style :D so i used loadfile for importing csv file into database which is faster (tested with a 100mb file),i found it fun to use end function instead of count to find out file extension after exploding the filename a small change form my coding routine but was fun nonetheless i implemented few basic checks to make sure the file is a csv and file does exist,i thought it was a good idea to remove file after importing so i did that.
+I choose a differnt css framework than usual and
+For the importing part I didn't want to loop a string cuz it felt slow and bit old style :D so I used loadfile for importing csv file into database which is faster (tested with a 100mb file), I found it fun to use end function instead of count to find out file extension after exploding the filename - a small change from my coding routine but was fun nonetheless.
+I implemented few basic checks to make sure the file is a csv and file does exist, I thought it was a good idea to remove file after importing so i did that.